-“A stylish B&B with vintage touches, a laid-back café and a self-catering apartment for 6, set in trendy Prenzlauer Berg”
+“A stylish B&B with vintage touches, a laid-back café and self-catering apartments, set in trendy Prenzlauer Berg”

 - An excellent location in a buzzing neighbourhood, close to public transport, bars and restaurants, and practically backing onto the former no-man’s land of the Wall

 - Beautifully renovated interiors, with funky retro furnishings

 - Great value, especially if you book the non-refundable rates

 - Friendly, helpful owners with lots of insider knowledge on where to eat, shop and explore